 The Martin County remains steadfast in our resolve to make Martin County a safe and healthy place to call home.
 As we move into the recovery phase, protecting the health and safety of our employees, residents and visitors remains the county’s primary goal.
 Collaborating with federal, state and local partners, we will provide guidelines for our community with a data-driven approach.
 Together we will approach new challenges with resilience and sustainability to protect that which is most precious to us.
 Together we can get through this.
 Together we can move our community forward.
 Recent updates may be found here.

-TOURISM IMPACT IN MARTIN COUNTY
+FACE COVERINGS IN MARTIN COUNTY

 Are you taking time to update your Google listing?
 With information changing rapidly, it is important that your business information is accurate on search engine platforms.
 The Martin County Office of Tourism and Marketing (OTM), in conjunction with Miles Partnership, has created a useful sheet on how to update your Google presence.
 Please click here to access this useful guide.